Anil8753/CppPubSub/README.md

 Note: It has dependency on boost.
 Please download boost library and set the boost path in project settings (CppPubSub.vcxproj).
 I tested on Windows only, but it should be portable to other platform as well.

-Full sample code is available in Source.cpp
+Full sample code is available in Source.cpp.

 Usage:

         // you should create a singleton object of NotificationService class, make it accessible throughout your application.